 Moment by moment.
 Not fits and starts, not hours one day and hardly minutes another, and certainly not sluffing off after some years under the pretense of having come to some kind of plateau and no longer needing to be so disciplined.
 Every single breath must be a step onward toward the Goal.
 I mean this literally.

-A wise man should cleanse himself of blemishes, like a smith purifying silver.
+Awise man should cleanse himself of blemishes, like a smith purifying silver.
 There is only one way this is done: by intense heat and by skimming off and discarding the impurities that come to the surface of the molten silver.
 It is the same with us.
-Through intense tapasya in the form of meditation and ascetic discipline and the rejection and discarding to the defilements that will arise due to the “heating” process, we can cleanse ourselves just as thoroughly as did the Buddha.
+Through intense tapasya in the form of meditation and ascetic discipline and the rejection and discarding of the defilements that will arise due to the heating process, we can cleanse ourselves just as thoroughly as did the Buddha.
 This, too, is gradual though continuous.

 Sending ourselves to hell